bullhornfixie/CV-1/README.md

 ## About Me

-Having spent hours in the conservatory as a kid, building Meccano cranes and cars, if there were components I could assemble to achieve a working model, I was all over it.
-Post school I studied mechanical engineering and secured apprenticeships with Ferrari and The British Touring Car Team.
+Having spent hours in the conservatory as a kid, building meccano cranes, puzzles, lego...if there were components I could assemble to achieve a working model, I was all over it.
+Post school I studied mechanical engineering and secured apprenticeships with Ferrari and The British Touring Car Team until I was 18.

-The next chapter was a 10 year career in financial services.
-In November 2020, I decided to rekindle my passion for engineering, design and problem solving and embarked on a 16-week intense course with [Makers Academy](https://makers.tech/about-us/) in London.
+Ambitous and seeking excitement over the slower pace of the South Coast, I persued a career in financial service and started out as a junior broker in the City.
+I quickly attained my diploma in financial planning and investment management and progressed to a private client manager and then launched my own company in 2015 providing technical outsourcing to the wealth management sector.
+This chapter gave me vast commercial experience.

+In 2020, I found myself yearning to rekindle my passion for engineering and through a friend I was introduced to [Makers Academy](https://makers.tech/about-us/) which is a bootcamp to become a software engineer.
+That ticks all the boxes I said to myself and embarked on a 16-week intense course which formed the foundation of my career in tech - agile methodolgy, app design process, problem solving, working with multiple languages/frameworks and how to work within a developer team.

 On graduating from Makers in March 2021, I was fortunate to be offered a Junior Software Engineering role with a London based agency.
-I was straight in at the deep end, working on live projects with big brands such as Cartier and mentored by two Senior Developers.
-My ability in React quickly progressed, becoming proficient in UseState, API Calls, Props and using Rebass for styling components in a clean and condensed way.
+I was straight in at the deep end, working on live projects alongside senior developers who mentored me and accelerated my ability in React.

-After 3 months, I was given the opportunity to use my previous financial services experience to build a project for a Venture Capital Trust - from ground zero to deployment.
-The experience has been invaluable to my progression and my long term aspirations gravitate towards a larger company with greater infrastructure, capacity for growth, and a single brand with multiple products where I can add value from previous product experience and eventually become a product owner within a solid team.
+I am definitely someone who enjoys learning, a curious mind that wants to tinker, build, and fix things.
+Adventurer at heart who has been a ski guide in the alps, crewed for a racing yacht and travelled solo.
+I'm super neat and meticulous, my accountant used to laugh when I sent my books over as the figures were to the .00 and said do you even need me?
+Part of what I enjoy in the development process is structuring the code, applying your own style, and refactoring to make elements as effcicient as possible.

 **Languages**: JavaScript, CSS, HTML <br>
 **Libraries**: React, Three.js <br>